FP Markets vs Trading 212 2025

 | Tier-4 Licenses | 2 | 0 |

-FP Markets’ Raw ECN account averages 0.1 pips on EUR/USD (about 0.8 pips all-in after the $6 per round-turn, per standard lot commission), while its Standard account averages 1.1 pips.
-You can access these prices on MetaTrader or cTrader (spread-only Standard or commission-based Raw).
-FP Markets also earned Best in Class honors for Commissions and Fees in 2024.
-For share CFDs in Australia, the Iress ViewPoint suite provides DMA with full depth of book, but monthly platform/data fees may apply unless you’re on the Premier tier or generate at least AUD 150 in monthly commissions.
-The lower-cost Iress Investor option waives monthly fees but offers click-to-refresh quotes and basic charting.
+With FP Markets, the Raw ECN account averaged 0.1 pips on EUR/USD in Oct 2023 (about 0.8 pips all-in after a $6 per round-turn commission per standard lot).
+Its Standard account averaged 1.1 pips.
+You can trade these on MetaTrader or cTrader.
+FP Markets also offers Iress with Direct Market Access (DMA) and full depth of book; however, the ViewPoint tiers (Standard/Platinum/Premier) can carry platform and data fees unless you’re on Premier or generate at least AUD 150 in monthly commissions.
+The Iress Investor option waives monthly fees but limits features such as default streaming data and charting.

 | Feature |